VHA Diagnostic Electron Microscopy Program

 Karen Weidenheim, MD, Albert Einstein College of Medicine, Montefiore Medical Center, Bronx, NY, gave an excellent presentation on Successful Handling of Skeletal Muscle Biopsies in the General Pathology and Electron Microscopy Laboratories.
 An audio/video recording of her talk is now available through VHA-EES at http://va-eerc-ees.adobeconnect.com/p81b2tjtzfi/.
 Dr. Weidenheim defined the role of the pathologist in the diagnosis of muscle disorders such as muscular dystrophy, rare genetic myopathies, congenital and toxic myopathies, with emphasis on employing correlative methodologies from ultrastructural morphology to molecular genetics.

-FY2017 annual activity reports and cases for peer review for all VHA Diagnostic EM Facilities have been received and reviewed by the Ad Hoc Peer Review Committee.
-VISN, Medical Center and Facility Directors will receive annual summary review letters in July, 2018.
-The Diagnostic EM SharePoint site has migrated SP2013; it is available soon for all VHA EM Facilities and all VA EM Ad Hoc Review Committee members who are VA employees for electronic submission of reports, data and electron micrographs.
+The FY2021 annual activity report and cases for peer review for VHA Diagnostic EM are due on December 5, 2021 and will be reviewed by the Ad Hoc Peer Review Committee in early spring 2022.
+The VISN, Medical Center and Facility Director will receive the annual summary review letter in July, 2022.
+The Diagnostic EM SharePoint site is available for electronic submission of reports, data and electron micrographs.
 EM facility directors have been pre-registered for access to the site.
 Support staff who may be uploading reports or images can also be given access to the site.
 Feedback and comments welcomed.
 Contact EM QA/QM Coordinator for access or questions (Edoris.LeFurgey@va.gov).

 Equivalent of Green Fluorescent Protein for Electron Microscopy?
 The development of a small, highly engineered plant (Arabidopsis thaliana) protein, dubbed "miniSOG," may elevate the abilities of electron microscopy in the same way that green fluorescent protein (GFP) and its relatives have made modern light microscopy in biological research much more powerful and useful ( PLoS Biol 9(4): e1001041. doi:10.1371/journal.pbio.1001041).